axellarsstenson/uv-helper/README.md

 # UV Buddy
 A Chrome extension that displays current UV index.

 This extension is a work in progress.
-It currently works, but needs UI fixes, icons, and distribution on Chrome store.
+It currently works, but needs UI fixes, and icon changes.

+It works by using the UV Index API provided by [Open UV](https://www.openuv.io/).

 ## Installation